 Cost Per Thousand or CPM is arguably one of the best ways to analyze an ad campaign’s profitability and cost-effectiveness.
 It is a marketing metric that also works on other media sources like radio and television.
 Here, the metric helps analyze and estimate the total listenership and viewership for a particular medium.

 No matter which online marketing metric you go for, you will always have to consider factors like audience, marketing platform, time of the year, and more.
 The online marketing metrics mentioned above vary dramatically due to such factors.
 Regardless, we suggest you go for CTR as it is a very crucial parameter to check whether or not your advertisements resonate with the target audience.
 This is because your potential clients can influence CTR, which can impact your campaigns’ CPC and CPL.
-Did you find this guide helpful?
-Let us know in the comments.
+To make sure that the main KPI’s always are exceed, use paid media AI optimisation.
+This technology allows AI to automatically optimise your campaigns, creatives, audiences etc. to improve performance and conversions.
 Also, don’t forget to check out other informative posts on the blog!